 In 2008, the Trust sponsored the publication of a brand-new edition of “One-Name Family History Groups”, a booklet written by Derek Palgrave, FSG, who, was at the time, one of its Trustees and therefore waived any royalties from its publication.

-The Society of Genealogists‘ extensive lecture programme each year includes one or more seminars on One-Name Studies sponsored by The Halsted Trust, the most recent having been held on September 19th 2009.
+The Society of Genealogists‘ extensive lecture programme each year sometimes includes one or more seminars on One-Name Studies sponsored by The Halsted Trust; the most recent having been held on September 19th 2009.
 Historically, when the Society’s annual Family History Show was held in Westminster, it included a free lecture sponsored by the Trust as part of the programme, such as “What is a One-Name Study”.